Data backups are essential to your business and an important part of disaster planning. But what methods should you use to back up your critical data?

 Online backups in the cloud

-As internet connection speeds have increased, online backups services have grown in popularity.
-A number of companies offer convenient, cloud backups, including Dropbox, Mozy, Livedrive, BackBlaze and Trend Micro.
+As internet connection speeds have increased, cloud backup services have grown in popularity.
+A number of companies offer convenient, cloud backups, including BackupVault, Carbonite, LiveDrive and BackBlaze.

-To use online backup, you generally have to install a small piece of software on to your computer or server.
+To use cloud backup, you generally have to install a small piece of software on to your computer or server.
 This tracks files that change, then automatically backs them up by sending the data to a server in another location.
 Once the initial backup has performed, the software needs to only send new files and changed parts of existing files, resulting in very efficient backups.

-In recent years, online back ups have become far more cost-effective, and they're a great way to reduce the hassle of running an in-house backup system every day.
+In recent years, cloud backups have become far more cost-effective, and they're a great way to reduce the hassle of running an in-house backup system every day.

 Incremental data backups

 The most efficient way to back up your data is to run an incremental backup system (Microsoft software refers to this as a ‘differential' backup).
 Thankfully, services such as BackBlaze and Apple's own Time Machine perform this task automatically, but we'd like to provide an insight into how it works.

 Incremental data backups start with a full backup, by creating a safe copy of all your files.
 After that, they simply back up the files that have changed each day.
 When this incremental backup starts taking too long, gets too big, or a pre-determined period of time passes (a week is typical) the service takes another full backup and the cycle starts again.

 Incremental backups usually require lots of cloud storage space or physical media to store the data.